mpaguilar/msa-toy/DOCSTRINGS.md

 Generate thoughts based on the current state and memory.

 Args:
-    query: The original user query to process
+    query: The original user query to process.
-    memory_manager: The working memory manager responsible for storing and retrieving memory
+    memory_manager: The working memory manager responsible for storing and retrieving memory.
-    thinking_client: The LLM client used for generating thoughts
+    thinking_client: The LLM client used for generating thoughts.
-    think_prompt: The prompt template used to guide the LLM's thinking process
+    think_prompt: The prompt template used to guide the LLM's thinking process.

 Returns:
-    A string containing the generated thoughts from the LLM
+    A string containing the generated thoughts from the LLM.

 Notes:
     1. Retrieve a summary of the current memory state from the memory_manager.